NetickNetworking/NetickDocumentation/articles/3-player-character-movement.md

 }
 ```

-In a single-player game, we usually uses `Time.deltaTime` to move our player to make it frame independent.
+In a single-player game, we use `Time.deltaTime` to move our player to make it frame independent.
 With Netick, instead of using `Time.deltaTime`, we use `Sandbox.FixedDeltaTime`, which represents the time between two network ticks.

 > [!Note]
 > Do not confuse `Sandbox.FixedDeltaTime` with `Sandbox.DeltaTime` (equal to Unity's Time.deltaTime)